No Bake Mini Lotus Biscoff Cheesecake

 These mini beauties were another part of my birthday celebrations as well the Brooklyn Blackout Cake I made.

 I adore these biscuits and their lovely caramel taste.
-I usually call them ‘hairdresser biscuits’, as you generally get them from there when you’re getting your hair did!
-Also I know it’s one of my aunts favs who didn’t eat the chocolate cake so an extra bonus!
+I usually call them ‘hairdresser biscuits’, as you generally get them from there when you’re getting your hair did! 💇🏽♀️

-As well as the chocolate cake, I really fancied having cheesecake.
-I had it a week or two before and it made me realise how much I’ve missed it.
-Note to cheesecake: I won’t leave it too long to make you again :).
-I love cheesecakes they are such an amazing dessert and can be made in so many different ways.
+As well as the chocolate cake, I really fancied having cheesecake as I’m just such a fatty! although I did have it a week or two and it made me realise how much I’ve missed it 😂😂😂.
+Note to cheesecake: I won’t leave it too long to make you again 😊.
+I do love cheesecakes they are such an amazing dessert and can have so many different flavours.

 BUT hello, can you imagine when I found this recipe…cheesecake + lotus biscuits, this combo is just too much!
 I couldn’t handle how incredible it was going to be.
 I can’t tell you how excited I was to make it and obviously try the damn thing.
 It didn’t disappoint either, I really liked the taste, it was creamy, rich, smooth with slightly crunchy bits and the caramel taste came through really well.